Tropical rain belt: Effects of climate change

-As the earth warms, the rain belt is projected to move north of the current position.
-Recent climate change can be attributed to rising carbon dioxide concentrations in the atmosphere; caused by the burning of fossil fuels.
-The correlation between the concentration of carbon dioxide in the atmosphere and average global temperature is undeniably direct, meaning that as more carbon dioxide is released into the atmosphere, the temperature of the Earth is expected to rise as well.
-Even though the Earth is warming as a whole entity, the Northern Hemisphere is warming faster than the Southern because of melting Arctic sea ice.
+As Earth warms, the rain belt is projected to move north of the current position.
+Although the Earth is warming as a whole entity, the Northern Hemisphere is warming faster than the Southern because of melting Arctic sea ice.
 As the Northern Hemisphere warms, a temperature gradient is established between the Northern and Southern hemispheres.
-The warmer temperatures in the Northern parts of the tropics foster an environment more conducive to the development of moisture.
+The warmer temperatures in the northern tropics foster an environment more conducive to the development of moisture.
 The additional moisture is met with a low-level atmosphere that is cooler because the warm air has risen to the higher levels of the atmosphere.
 This scenario leads to increased precipitation and is a fundament behind the idea that the rain belt is moving north.
 The contrast in temperature is only a part of the entire process that is driving the tropical rain belt northward.

 Another factor that influences the tropical rain belt is ocean circulation.
-Ocean Overturning Circulation is a process that involves ocean circulation between the Antarctic and Arctic regions.

-Dargan Frierson explains that in this process, the Northern Hemisphere receives more heat than the Southern because the overturning circulation brings more heat into the Northern Hemisphere as opposed to the Southern.
+Ocean overturning circulation is a process that involves ocean circulation between the Antarctic and Arctic.
+Dargan Frierson explains that in this process the Northern Hemisphere receives more heat than the Southern Hemisphere because the overturning circulation brings more heat into the Northern Hemisphere as opposed to the Southern.
 He also states that as a result, the extra heat is transferred to the tropical regions in the Northern Hemisphere, causing warm ocean water to be situated in the northern tropics.
-This warm ocean water is what eventually generates rain and thunderstorms, and because there is more warm water in the northern tropics, it is obvious that the tropical rain belt is moving northward.
+This warm ocean water is what eventually generates rain and thunderstorms, and because there is more warm water in the northern tropics, it is apparent that the tropical rain belt is moving northward.
 Due to global climate change, the circulation of ocean currents and ocean temperatures might adjust in favor of pushing the belt further north into the region of oscillation.